triton2997/MASPlanesPlusPlus/README.rst

 =========

 In order to test the algorithm's behavior in a particular scenario, the said scenario must be first generated.
-This is, *MASPlanes* does not randomly generate scenarios when running.
+This is, *MASPlanes++* does not randomly generate scenarios when running.
 Instead, it includes a scenario generator that produces scenario descriptions.
-These descriptions can be saved to a file and then "solved" by *MASPlanes* using any of the implemented strategies.
+These descriptions can be saved to a file and then "solved" by *MASPlanes++* using any of the implemented strategies.

 Simulator
 ---------